 Rule #19: Accept That You Will Make Mistakes

 We all make mistakes.
 None of us are immune to this.
 I still make mistakes to this day.

-Look at celebrities who often have personal stylists or designers creating clothes just for them to wear.
-They are judged under a microscope.
-They make mistakes, but it’s because they try new things.
-Sometimes it works, sometimes it doesn’t.
+They often have personal stylists or designers creating clothes just for them to wear, and the clothes they wear are judged under a microscope.

 Rule #20: Know That You’ll Get There Eventually

-Following these 20 rules will help you restart your style, but you’re the one that will have to do the work.
+Following these 20 rules will help you build a kick-ass style, but you will have to work on it.

 Change never comes from reading things; it comes from taking action.

 So if you’re serious about taking your style to the next level, pick one small thing you want to improve, and work yourself up from there.
 (I recommend starting with #6)